-Figure 18-13 SSH
+Figure 186 SSH

-Table 18-2 SSH
+Table 122 SSH

 LABEL DESCRIPTION Server Host Key Select the certificate whose corresponding private key is to be used to identify the ZyWALL for SSH connections.
-You must have certificates already configured in the My Certificates screen (Click My Certificates and see the Certificates part for details).
+You must have certificates already configured in the My Certificates screen (Click My Certificates and see Chapter 15 Certificates for details).
 Server Port You may change the server port number for a service if needed, however you must use the same port number in order to use that service for remote management.
 Server Access Select the interface(s) through which a computer may access the ZyWALL using this service.
 Secure Client IP Address A secure client is a "trusted" computer that is allowed to communicate with the ZyWALL using this service.
 Select All to allow any computer to access the ZyWALL using this service.
 Choose Selected to just allow the computer with the IP address that you specify to access the ZyWALL using this service.
-Apply Click Apply to save your customized settings and exit this screen.
+Apply Click Apply to save your changes back to the ZyWALL.
 Reset Click Reset to begin configuring this screen afresh.

-It is recommended that you disable Telnet and FTP when you configure SSH for secure connections.
+Note: It is recommended that you disable Telnet and FTP when you configure SSH for secure connections.

-18.9 Secure Telnet Using SSH Examples
+21.9 Secure Telnet Using SSH Examples